-This is awesome not only because it's severely fun and cool looking, and awesome if you want to use it for T-shirts and other publicity stuff, but also because it's a useful tool for a writer.
-Because you can check and see which words you're using too much.
+This is awesome not only because it's fun and cool-looking for t-shirts and other publicity stuff, but also because it's a useful tool for a writer.
+You can check and see which words you're using too much!
 My weakness for "looked" and "eyes" was revealed through this, which today you'll get to see.
 I'm going to give you a word cloud for each of my WIPs, just to demonstrate.
 Have fun, and don't shy away from making your own!

 There they are!
 "Looked" and "eyes!"
 I told you.
 You'll see them in all the books that need more editing.

 Hope you enjoyed that wonderful image dump of craziness!
 Do you have your own word cloud experience to share?

 I appear to be running out of rules for College 101 at last.
 So perhaps we will move on to a different topic on Wednesday.
 I've got a couple I could cover.